peterst28/SparkStageToDAG/README.md

 ## How to use

-1. Find the stage you're interested in & put its ID in the stage_id parameter
+1. Set the `stage_id` parameter to the ID of the stage you're interested in
-1. Choose or create a working directory that the script can work in.
-It needs to either be in DBFS or a Volume.
-It needs to be a location this notebook can write to and Spark can read from.
-This notebook will save the current cluster's logs in this directory.
+1. Set the `working_dir` parameter to a DBFS path or a Volume.
+The script will copy logs from your cluster to this location & then process them.
-1. Run this notebook on the cluster that ran the query you're trying to profile.
-It will use the cluster's logs to determine where in the SQL DAG the stage ran.
+1. Run the `SparkStageToDAG` on the cluster that ran the query you're trying to profile.

 ## Interpreting the results